pchtsp/pytups/README.rst

 What and why
 ================

+The idea is to allow sparse operations to be executed in matrix data.

 I grew used to the chained operations in R's `tidyverse <https://www.tidyverse.org/>`_  packages or, although not a great fan myself, python's `pandas <https://pandas.pydata.org/>`_ .
 I find myself using dictionary and list comprehensions all the time to pass from one data format to the other efficiently.
 But after doing it for the Nth time, I thought of automaticing it.

 In my case, it helps me construct optimisation models with  `PuLP <https://github.com/coin-or/pulp>`_.
 I see other possible uses not related to OR.